-The Problem of Self-Deception in Action
+The problem of self-deception in action

 Let's consider an example of self-deception in politics.
 Jeff, who is running for office, attacks his opponent for "promoting measures that will damage public schools."
-This action would be justifiable, if it were true that the opponent's measures would damage the schools.
+This attack would be justifiable, if it were true that the opponent's measures would damage the schools.
 But that's not the case; they're actually likely to help.
 Jeff, wanting to have something to attack his opponent for, has become self-deceived that the opponent's proposed measures would be damaging.
 Is he morally blameworthy for his attack?